damonallison/dotnet/README.md

       * Shift to cloud?
       * Did they realize engineer mindshare can't stand Win32?
 * When was .NET Core released and what is it's roadmap?
+  * Released June 27, 2016.
+  * What is the current status of .NET Core?

 ## Why .NET Core?

 * Legacy .NET was straddled with Windows, IIS, and other obsolete technologies.
+* Requests from customers to run web workloads on linux.
+* Industry pressure.
+All web frameworks are open sourced.
+MS was losing hardcore engineer mindshare.
 * Legacy C# applications required machine level installed .NET runtimes, IIS for web apps.
 * The .NET BCL included obsolete, proprietary libraries and Windows platform hooks nobody needed for web apps.
 * Was built for Windows desktop applications, which are obsolete.